 Polar Latitudes was formed to embrace the best aspects of the early years of expedition cruising when adventure companies formed strong alliances with a select network of international sales agents.
 They have taken this proven business approach and strengthened it by operating as a wholesale-only company with no direct marketing efforts.
-The focus is entirely on trust with tour operator partners, and their passengers, as they create and deliver world-class expedition experiences.
-Click to meet the office team, and the expedition team
+The focus is entirely on trust with tour operator partners, and their passengers, as they provide world-class expedition experiences on the sister ships Hebridean Sky and Island Sky.
+Click to meet the office and expedition teams.

-Built in 1992, in Spring 2016 the already very comfortable and spacious ship underwent a $10m refit, transforming her into one of the world’s finest small ships and bringing her up to the same standards as the Island Sky.
-Each suite features sea view, queen-sized bed, separable into two twin-sized beds, sitting area, satellite TV, DVD/CD player, telephone, mini-refrigerator, marble-appointed bathroom with fine toiletries and an area of 225 square feet (21 m²) or more.
-The Owner's Suite (35.7 m²), Penthouse Suites (30 m²) and Veranda Suites (24 m²) feature private balconies, accessed via sliding-glass doors.
+Built in 1991, Hebridean Sky was recently refitted at a cost of US$10m, transforming her into one of the world’s finest small ships and up to the same standard as Island Sky, which was built in 1992.
+All suites are outward facing, with queen-sized or twin beds, a sofa, satellite TV, DVD/CD player, telephone, mini-refrigerator, marble-appointed bathroom with fine toiletries and an area of 225ft² (21m²) or more.
+The Owner's Suite (35.7m²), Penthouse Suites (30m²) and Veranda Suites (24m²) feature private balconies, accessed via sliding-glass doors.

-In the 2017/18 season Polar Latitudes offers expedition cruises to the Antarctic Peninsula, Falklands and South Georgia, and an attempted crossing into the Antarctic Circle.
+Polar Latitudes offer 11-15 day expedition cruises to the Antarctic Peninsula, 20-22 day trips to the Falklands and South Georgia, and also a special Crossing the Antarctic Circle voyage.

 We ask tour operators to please register directly with Polar Latitudes to receive information, images, availability, and to hold options on departures.
 On request Polar Latitudes can prepare your own branded PDF version of their brochure.